Note the following additional caution/information applies to interpretation:

 Image: 14" K Hi Hat Weights

-There are only 2 13" single cymbals, both Old Stamps.
-They sold for $107 and $158.
-There was also a pair of band cymbals with wooden handles which sold for $285, but had a tonal groove crack at the bell bow transition which means one wasn't playable.
+There are also 7 13" single cymbals, either Old Stamps old Old K Con.
+Median price $175, and half sold for between $107 and $190.
+There was also one pair of band cymbals with wooden handles which sold for $285, but had a tonal groove crack at the bell bow transition which means one wasn't playable.

 Here are some quotes from 2008: